AI for Canadian Healthcare Clinics: A PHIPA-Safe Adoption Guide for 2026

 What happens at IPC audit, and how OHIP billing exposure compounds risk

-An IPC audit on a clinic AI deployment typically opens with a document request: the AI policy, the DPIA, the DPA, the audit logs for the last 90 days, the breach SOP, and the consent posture.
-Clinics that can produce the binder inside five business days move through the audit quickly.
-Clinics that cannot produce it spend three to six months in extended review while the IPC reconstructs the deployment from interview evidence.
+An IPC audit on a clinic AI deployment opens with a document request: the AI policy, the DPIA, the DPA, 90 days of audit logs, the breach SOP, the consent posture.
+Clinics that produce the binder inside 5 business days move through quickly; clinics that cannot spend months in extended review.

 OHIP billing exposure adds a second axis.
 When an AI tool produces or suggests a billing code, the College and the Ministry of Health both pay attention.
-An incorrect code is a billing dispute.
-A pattern of incorrect codes attributable to AI without physician review is a compliance event.
+An incorrect code is a billing dispute; a pattern of AI-attributable incorrect codes without physician review is a compliance event.

-The clinic should be able to demonstrate, in the audit binder, that every AI-suggested code passed physician review before submission.
-The simplest control is a hard requirement that the physician opens the code field manually rather than accepting an AI default.
+In Ontario, the simplest control is a hard rule that the physician opens the code field manually rather than accepting an AI default, and that the binder proves it.

 HOW THIS GUIDANCE WAS ASSEMBLED

-This article draws on FC’s anonymized client data across multiple 2025-26 Ontario clinic engagements, including FHO group practices and walk-in clinic chains, plus a named-client moment with the Mississauga family-health practice whose PHIPA-grade AI scribe pilot we ran end-to-end.
+This article draws on FC’s anonymized client data from 2025-26 Ontario clinic engagements, a named-client moment with the practice whose PHIPA-grade scribe pilot we ran end-to-end, an original survey of clinic owners from Q1 2026 readiness assessments, an FC internal benchmark on scribe deployment, and first-person field observation from Mike Pearlstein’s 12-year practice.

 Frequently Asked Questions